-- 1 WSDOT used StreetLight data1 to understand travel patterns in the I-5 corridor, with origins and destinations categorized into - 2 13 subareas.
+- 1 WSDOT used StreetLight data to understand travel patterns in the I-5 corridor, with origins and destinations categorized into - 2 13 subareas.
 The subareas were all within Thurston and Pierce counties.
 Origins and destinations on I-5 north of the Pierce/King - 3 County line were not included in the study area.
-Major destinations and origins included JBLM, Quiemuth Village, and the Tacoma - 4 Tideflats Manufacturing and Industrial Center (MIC).
-Analysis was conducted for February through April in 2019 and 2022, with - 5 results showing little variation in overall patterns between the 2 years.
-Unless otherwise noted, the a.m. peak is considered to be 6 - 6 a.m. to 9 a.m., and the p.m. peak is considered to be 4 p.m. to 7 p.m.
-The commute hours for JBLM are shifted 1 hour earlier for - 7 each time period to account for the earlier reporting schedule: morning commute is 5 a.m. to 8 a.m., and the evening commute is 3 - 8 p.m. to 6 p.m. - 9 JBLM was identified as a key subarea, generating 106,000 off-site vehicle trips per day.
-The Nisqually Road bridge, to the south of - 10 I-5, and the I-5/Mounts Road interchange were also evaluated. - 11 The largest share of origin-destination pairs traveling across the I-5 northbound and southbound truss bridges across the Nisqually - 12 River are between Thurston and Pierce County, Thurston County and JBLM, and between Quiemuth Village and locations in Pierce - 13 County.
-The largest share of origin-destination pairs across the Nisqually Road bridge are between Thurston and Pierce County, - 14 Thurston County and JBLM, and Thurston County and I-5 on the northern edge of the study area.
-The patterns are similar to that of - 15 the I-5 bridge but with notably fewer origin-destination pairs between Pierce County and Quiemuth Village and Pierce County and the - 16 I-5 subareas on the northern edge of the study area. - 17 The 2022 commute and non-commute travel patterns for JBLM were evaluated and show that many workers may take trips - 18 throughout the base during midday.
-During the morning commute, Pierce County makes up the largest share of trips heading to - 19 JBLM, while in the evening commute, Pierce County is also the destination with the largest share of trips leaving JBLM.
-Thurston - 20 County, the I-5 bridge at the Nisqually River Delta, and Quiemuth Village are also important origins and destinations for JBLM - 21 throughout all time periods.
+Major destinations and origins included JBLM, the Hawks Prairie Planning Area, - 4 Quiemuth Village, and the Tacoma Tideflats Manufacturing and Industrial Center (MIC).
+Analysis was conducted for February - 5 through April in 2019 and 2022, with results showing little variation in overall patterns between the 2 years.
+Unless otherwise noted, - 6 the a.m. peak is considered to be 6 a.m. to 9 a.m., and the p.m. peak is considered to be 4 p.m. to 7 p.m.
+The commute hours for - 7 JBLM are shifted 1 hour earlier for each time period to account for the earlier reporting schedule: morning commute is 5 a.m. to 8 - 8 a.m., and the evening commute is 3 p.m. to 6 p.m. - 9 -- JBLM was identified as a key subarea, generating 106,000 off-site vehicle trips per day.
+The largest share of origin-destination - pairs traveling across the I-5 northbound and southbound truss bridges across the Nisqually River are between Thurston and Pierce - 11 County, Thurston County and JBLM, and between the Hawks Prairie Planning Area including Quiemuth Village and locations in - 12 Pierce County.
+The largest share of origin-destination pairs across the Nisqually Road bridge are between Thurston and Pierce - 13 County, Thurston County and JBLM, and Thurston County and I-5 on the northern edge of the study area.
+The patterns are similar to - that of the I-5 bridge but with notably fewer origin-destination pairs between Pierce County and the Hawks Prairie Planning Area - including Quiemuth Village and Pierce County and the I-5 subareas on the northern edge of the study area. - 16 The 2022 commute and non-commute travel patterns for JBLM were evaluated and show that many workers may take trips - 17 throughout the base during midday.
+During the morning commute, Pierce County makes up the largest share of trips heading to - JBLM, while in the evening commute, Pierce County is also the destination with the largest share of trips leaving JBLM.
+Thurston - 19 County, the I-5 bridge at the Nisqually River Delta, and the Hawks Prairie Planning Area including Quiemuth Village are also - 20 important origins and destinations for JBLM throughout all time periods.

-22 System Performance
+System Performance

-- 23 WSDOT publications, such as the annual Corridor Capacity Report and the Multimodal Mobility Dashboard, have documented - 24 recurring performance issues on this segment of I-5.
-Data shows routine congestion and reduced vehicle throughput on this segment - of I-5.
-WSDOT also analyzed traffic speed data through the National Performance Measurement Research Dataset and found that
+WSDOT publications, such as the annual Corridor Capacity Report and the Multimodal Mobility Dashboard, have documented recurring performance issues on this segment of I-5.
+Data shows routine congestion and reduced vehicle throughput on this segment

+- of I-5.
+WSDOT also analyzed traffic speed data through the National Performance Measurement Research Dataset and found that - 25 average speeds on I-5 near the Nisqually River bridges are below the maximum throughput speed ranges in the afternoon and

-1 StreetLight Data is a data service that collects anonymized travel data from devices such as smartphones, GPS systems, and fleet management systems.
+&lt;sup>1 StreetLight Data is a data service that collects anonymized travel data from devices such as smartphones, GPS systems, and fleet management systems.
 The data is used to provide information on travel patterns for GP traffic, trucks, buses, pedestrians, and cyclists; it should be noted that the data may not accurately represent the overall population or travel behavior.
 It was used in conjunction with other information to better understand travel behaviors.